Buy Property in Marbella

 Marbella is Spain's most expensive property market outside Madrid and Barcelona.
 Villa prices in La Zagaleta or Nueva Andalucía can reach tens of millions of euros.
 Even so, relative bargains exist in areas such as San Pedro Alcántara or La Campana.
 The market is international and dominated by British, Middle Eastern and Scandinavian buyers.

-The market in Marbella has seen growing interest from foreign buyers in recent years, particularly from Scandinavia, the UK and Germany.
-That means healthy demand, but also that the most attractive homes in the best areas often sell quickly — it pays to have your financing and documentation in order before you start looking.
+The market for property in Marbella has seen growing interest from foreign buyers in recent years, particularly from Scandinavia, the UK and Germany.
+That means healthy demand, but also that the most attractive homes in the best areas often sell quickly — it pays to have your financing and documentation in order before you start looking at property for sale in Marbella.

 Price levels in Marbella naturally vary depending on location, condition and views, but as a general guideline an apartment can be expected to cost 300,000-700,000 EUR, while a house typically falls in the range of 450,000-900,000 EUR.
 Villas with a pool and private plot start from 800,000 EUR and up to several million, depending on size and distance to the coast.

-On top of the purchase price itself, you should budget for extra costs of around 10-13% for the property transfer tax (ITP at 7% in Andalusia for resale property), notary fees, land registry fees and legal fees.
-For new-build property, VAT (IVA) of 10% is paid instead.
+On top of the purchase price itself, you should budget for extra costs for the property transfer tax (ITP at 7% in Andalusia for resale property), notary fees, land registry fees and legal fees.
+For new-build property, VAT (IVA) at 10% is paid instead.

 The process of buying property in Marbella follows the same basic steps as the rest of Spain: you need an NIE tax number, a Spanish bank account and an independent lawyer to check the property before you sign anything at all.